hipercog/ctap/README.md

     git clone https://github.com/bwrc/ctap.git <destination dir>

-Add the whole directory to your Matlab path.
+Add directory trees `<dst_dir>/ctap/` and `<dst_dir>/dependencies/` to your Matlab path.
 You also need to have EEGLAB added to your Matlab path.

+One option to accomplish both of these to make a local copy of `ctap_set_path.m`, edit the file to match the setup on your machine and run to configure Matlab path.

 ## Getting started ##
 A minimalistic working example can be found in `~/ctap/templates/minimalistic_example/`.